 Keep in mind that when hiring minors for seasonal positions, specific rules must be followed, such as working hours and ineligibility to work hazardous jobs.

-Why Companies Use Seasonal Workers
+Why Companies Use Seasonal Employees

-- Flexibility: Employing seasonal workers allows businesses to adapt their workforce size to meet their needs at different times throughout the year.
+- Flexibility: Employing seasonal employees allows businesses to adapt their workforce size to meet their needs at different times throughout the year.
 This flexibility means during busy periods, they can increase their workforce, and when things slow down, they can easily reduce their staff count.

 - Increased productivity: Seasonal employees can take the pressure off the regular staff during peak periods, reducing overwork and maintaining morale.
 They help ensure the business continues to operate efficiently even during high-demand seasons.